 Severe deficiency in phosphorus is evident by small, dark green leaves.
-Sub-clover will grow under excessive soil acidity (pH ($CaCl_2$) as low as 4.2) but growth will be reduced by up to 30% and rhizobia survival, and therefore nodulation and nitrogen fixation, will be poor.
+Sub-clover will grow under excessive soil acidity ($pH[CaCl_2]$ as low as 4.2) but growth will be reduced by up to 30% and rhizobia survival, and therefore nodulation and nitrogen fixation, will be poor.
 Excessive soil acidity, often with elevated levels of aluminium (in excess of 10% exchangeable aluminium), prunes the roots of the plant, restricting water and nutrient uptake and reducing the availability of molybdenum.

 Trace elements, such as boron and calcium, can affect growth and seed set.
-Further information on the diagnosis of soil constraints limiting sub-clover production is available.2
+Further information on the diagnosis of soil constraints limiting sub-clover production is available in MLA's How do I manage soil health to grow good sub-clover.2

-Small sub-clover leaves indicating low soil phosphorus impacting growth.
+Small sub-clover compared with a 20¢ coin indicating low soil phosphorus impacting growth